markherring/wordpress-export/README.md

 # wordpress-export-to-markdown
 This is a fork of [wordpress-export-to-markdown](https://github.com/lonekorean/wordpress-export-to-markdown) My work in the branch.
 To use this
-- Get export XML from wordpress need to add the
+- Get export XML from wordpress need to add the plugin [Export media with selected content](https://wordpress.org/plugins/export-media-with-selected-content/)
 - run this command
   ``` console
   node index.js --output ~/Downloads/wp --year-folders true --prefix-date true --save-attached-images true --save-scraped-images true --wizard false --include-other-types true --input my_export/export-feb.xml
   ```
-  The main changes I made was to get the intro blurb (which is called decription)
+  The main changes I made was to get the intro blurb (which is called description)